New homes for terns at Frensham Little Pond

 2014 – a second new home

-We believe that a second raft would increase the possibility of tern chicks surviving into adulthood and the Haslemere Natural History Society has very kindly agreed to fund another raft.
-They will also cover the costs of a bench, a viewing platform and screen.
+We believe that a second raft will increase the possibility of tern chicks surviving into adulthood and the Haslemere Natural History Society has very kindly funded a second raft.
+They are also covering the costs of a bench, a viewing platform and screen.

 Tim Mockridge, Ranger